-In October 2018, police arrested three men for allegedly trying to have paid sex with underage girls.
+In October 2018, police arrested three men for allegedly trying to pay to sexually abuse underage girls.
 Special agents posed as minors on the websites CityXGuide, MeetMe and Plenty of Fish.
-The three men were arrested after showing up at area motels along Interstate 35 to have sex with girls in exchange for money.
+The three men were arrested after showing up at area motels along Interstate 35 to sexually assault girls in exchange for money.

 In December 2016, Travis County commissioners voted to start a “John School” program aimed at educating men arrested for paying for sex.
 The John School program would be another option for first-time offenders arrested for the crime to avoid jail time.
 The program is comprised of an eight hour class that costs $250.
 Those funds are slated to go toward helping victims of prostitution.
 The school is not open to people who commit crimes involving minors.
 County staff project that the fees should cover the costs of the classes.
 The fees should also generate money for the Phoenix Court, a program designed for survivors of commercial sexual exploitation.

 Loss of Employment: